 A list of famous people throughout history.
 These famous historical figures are chosen from a range of different cultures and countries.
-They includes famous spiritual figures, politicians and writers who have helped to shape human history.
+They include famous spiritual figures, politicians and writers who have helped to shape human history.

 Confucius (551 – 479 BC) – Chinese politician, statesman, teacher and philosopher.
 His writings on justice, life and society became the prevailing teachings of the Chinese state and developed into Confucianism.

 Socrates (469 BC–399 BC) – Greek philosopher.
 Socrates developed the ‘Socratic’ method of self-enquiry.
-He had a significant influence over his disciples, such as Plato and contributed to the development of Western philosophy and political thought.
+He had a significant influence on his disciples, such as Plato and contributed to the development of Western philosophy and political thought.

 Plato (424 – 348 BC) – Greek philosopher.
 A student of Socrates, Plato founded the Academy in Athens – one of the earliest seats of learning.
 His writings, such as ‘The Republic’ form a basis of early Western philosophy.
 He also wrote on religion, politics and mathematics.

 Aristotle (384 BC – 322 BC) – Greek philosopher and teacher of Alexander the Great.
 Aristotle was a student of Plato, but he branched out into empirical research into the physical sciences.
 His philosophy of metaphysics had an important influence on Western thought.

 Alexander the Great (356 – 323 BC) – King of Macedonia.
 He established an Empire stretching from Greece to the Himalayas.
 He was a supreme military commander and helped diffuse Greek culture throughout Asia and northern Africa.

 Archimedes (287 B.C – 212) Mathematician, scientist and inventor.
 Archimedes made many contributions to mathematics.
 He explained many scientific principles, such as levers and invented several contraptions, such as the Archimedes screw.